nick3516/group07-Project/README.md

 ## Team Members

 - Sam Fair: I am a fourth-year Mechanical Engineering Undergrad gathering insight into data analytics and general computer proficiency.
-- Nick Sewell: one sentence about you!
+- Nick Sewell: I am a fourth-year Mechanical Engineering student with a keen interest in computer science and data analysis.
 - Justin Farrel: one sentence about you!

 ## References